RiJo/dus/README.md

 dus
 ===

-Dump sorted summary list of the current/given directory.
-Ability to order the result, ascending or descending, based on by name or size.
+Console tool which list the contents of the current/given directory as graphs based on file sizes.
+Ability to order the result, ascending or descending, based on name or size.

 ### Status
 Currently in development of first beta version.
 Current code base works as intended.